Residency Programs: Policies & Procedures

 Abstracts may be submitted to international meetings, but the Department does not fund expenses for foreign travel.

-The Department will sponsor up to two trips in total to the Academic Surgical Congress (of the Association for Academic Surgery and Society of University Surgeons), American College of Surgeons Clinical Congress, and/or the Pacific Coast Surgical Association for categorical general, plastic, and vascular surgery residents who are first authors to present their oral/podium presentations and/or attend professional development courses.
+The Department will sponsor up to two trips (up to $1,200/trip) in total to the Academic Surgical Congress (of the Association for Academic Surgery and Society of University Surgeons), American College of Surgeons Clinical Congress, and/or the Pacific Coast Surgical Association for categorical general, plastic, and vascular surgery residents who are first authors to present their oral/podium presentations and/or attend professional development courses.
 The Department will not provide reimbursement for a resident to attend a meeting for a poster presentation.
 These trips must occur during each resident's research year(s) and is limited to one per year.

 In addition, for all other national and Canadian scientific and surgical meetings, the Department will sponsor categorical general, plastic, and vascular surgery residents to attend the meeting if the resident submitted an abstract that was accepted for an oral/podium presentation.
 The Department will not provide reimbursement for a resident to attend a meeting for a poster presentation.
-This commitment is limited to $7,500/resident in total for their entire residency and will be limited to no more than two trips/year.
+This commitment is limited to $1,200/trip and $7,500/resident in total for their entire residency and will be limited to no more than two trips/year.
 If the resident has travel support/funding through their mentor, lab, or research award (e.g., T32, professional society award), then those monies should be used first rather than application to the Department.

 Specific Guidelines & Limits